mandalab/cue-target-mem/README.md

 ## Dataset

 The primary dataset used is based on the cued recall data from:
 *   Cox, G. E., Hemmer, P., Aue, W. R., & Criss, A. H. (2018).
-Cue and Target Affect Influence Cued Recall. *Journal of Experimental Psychology: Learning, Memory, and Cognition, 44*(9), 1367–1379.
+Information and processes underlying semantic and episodic memory across tasks, items, and individuals. *Journal of Experimental Psychology: Learning, Memory, and Cognition, 44*(9), 1367–1379.

 Word properties were compiled from various sources and merged with the memorability scores derived from the Cox et al. data.